-Our open spaces reflect and celebrate our history, our people and our local character deliver good value, whilst protecting and preserving those things that we value most.
+Our open spaces reflect and celebrate our history, our people and our local character

 Some of our public open spaces are also special places which contain community buildings such as community halls, heritage buildings and monuments.
 These are often the places where we gather as communities or to commemorate and celebrate our history.
 Community orchards and heritage fruit trees are an example of conserving heritage and celebrating local character.